makerdao/community/governance/votes/Executive vote - July 16, 2021.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 - The Bid Duration (ttl) for FLAP auctions will decrease from 60 minutes to 30 minutes.
 - The Debt Ceiling for RWA-02 (NS-DROP) will increase from 5 million DAI to 20 million DAI.
-- Provided the [previous executive proposal](https://vote.makerdao.com/executive/template-executive-vote-rates-changes-july-core-unit-budgets-and-psm-dc-iam-july-2-2021?network=mainnet#proposal-detail) does not pass, the following budget distributions will be made.
+- Provided the [previous executive proposal](https://vote.makerdao.com/executive/template-executive-vote-rates-changes-july-core-unit-budgets-and-psm-dc-iam-july-2-2021?network=mainnet#proposal-detail) has not already passed, the following budget distributions will be made.
 If the previous executive passes before this executive proposal does, no additional distribution will occur.

 **Core Unit Budget Distributions - July**
 DAI will be distributed to the Core Units as specified within their ratified budget proposals.